-ERR5RS and R6RS modes support all names exported by the (rnrs io ports), (rnrs io simple), and (rnrs files) libraries.
+R7RS and R6RS modes support all names exported by the (rnrs io ports), (rnrs io simple), and (rnrs files) libraries.

 The buffer-mode, eol-style, and error-handling-mode syntaxes are deprecated because they are redundant with quote.
-These deprecated syntaxes may be provided in the form of procedures rather than syntax, but this deviation from R6RS semantics cannot be detected by portable R6RS programs.
+Larceny may provide these deprecated syntaxes in the form of procedures rather than syntax, but this deviation from R6RS semantics cannot be detected by portable R6RS programs.